No Rest for the Wicked (Ozzy Osbourne album)

-No Rest for the Wicked is the fifth solo studio album by the English heavy metal singer Ozzy Osbourne, released in October 1988.
+No Rest for the Wicked is the fifth solo studio album by the English heavy metal singer Ozzy Osbourne, released in September 1988 in the United States and in October 1988 in the United Kingdom.
 The album was certified gold in December 1988 and has since gone double platinum.
 It peaked at number 13 on the Billboard 200.
 It was the first album to feature guitarist Zakk Wylde, keyboardist John Sinclair and the first to feature bassist Bob Daisley since Bark at the Moon.